IGD’s committment to legality

 The legality rating is assigned by the Italian Competition Authority (Autorità Garante della Concorrenza e del Mercato – AGCM), it has a duration of two years from the issue and it’s renewable upon request.
 Companies operating in Italy that have achieved a minimum turnover of two million euros in the year ended the year prior to the request and that have been registered in the business register for at least two years can request the attribution of the rating.

 The Legality Rating represents a reward system for those enterprises that abide by the law and adapt their organisations and business activities to follow suit, with the aim of increasing the security and the competitiveness of the market.

-On 6 September 2016, IGD obtained for the first time the Legality Rating, with a score of three stars, the maximum score possible for this recognition, then confirmed in the two subsequent renewals requested respectively in 2018 and 2020.
+On 6 September 2016, IGD obtained for the first time the Legality Rating, with a score of three stars, the maximum score possible for this recognition, then confirmed in the three subsequent renewals requested in 2018, 2020 and 2022.

 This recognition rewards IGD’s commitment to adapt to the highest ethical-social and governance standards and, more generally, it confirms the focus that it places on the issue of Integrity in Business and Management, which is regarded as one of the five issues having a substantial impact on corporate performance within the sustainability strategy of the Group.

 For more information you can visit the AGCM website.